CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-RDF-Literal-Serializes-XSD-TimeSerializer" />Class Carbon.RDF.Literal.Serializes.XSD.TimeSerializer

-> Class that can serialize a Date object into a literal string with format `HH:mm:ss.sssZ`Instead of instantiate this class, use the already exposed instance `Carbon.RDF.Literal.Serializes.XSD.timeSerializer`
+> Class that can serialize a Date object into a literal string with format `HH:mm:ss.sssZ`.
+Instead of instantiate this class, use the already exposed instance `Carbon.RDF.Literal.Serializes.XSD.timeSerializer`.